-If the spouse seeking support has committed domestic violence against the higher-earning spouse or a member of the household and this can be proven, the finding of domestic violence can bar a lower-earning spouse from receiving spousal support.
+If the spouse seeking support has committed domestic violence against the higher-earning spouse or a member of the household and this can be proven, the finding of domestic violence can bar a lower-earning spouse from receiving alimony.

-There is another issue and that is wasting marital assets or “wasteful dissipation of marital assets.”
+There is another issue the judge could take into account, which is wasting marital assets or “wasteful dissipation of marital assets.”
 If the cheating spouse, whether it was the higher-earning spouse or the supported spouse, wasted marital funds on a paramour, that can affect property division or spousal support, or both.

 For example, if a cheating husband took his girlfriend on a lavish vacation behind his wife’s back and used marital funds, the judge will frown upon it and it can certainly have a negative impact on the divorce settlement.